nunonmg/starter-academic/content/authors/admin/_index.md

 title: Nuno M Guerreiro
 email: ""
 ---
-I'm a first year PhD student in Computer Science with Professor [André Martins](https://andre-martins.github.io/) at University of Lisbon.
-My main research focus is Explainable NLP, more particularly in finding structured explanations for models' decisions.
-In my free time, I practice tennis 🎾 and I love reading books 📚 varying from non-fiction to classics.
+I'm a PhD student in Computer Science and Eletrical Engineering with Professor [André Martins](https://andre-martins.github.io/) at University of Lisbon.
+My main research focus is the intersection of machine learning and natural language processing.
+In my free time, I practice tennis 🎾!